RidgeGate Parkway station: Station layout

 The station consists of two side platforms located adjacent to the interchange of Interstate 25 and RidgeGate Parkway.
 It also has a 1,300-stall parking garage and bicycle facilities.
-This station was built as part of the Fastracks program, specifically the 2.3 mi Southeast Rail Extension to RidgeGate, which began in 2016 and cost $223 million.
-It opened on May 17, 2019.
+As the southernmost station in the RTD rail system, it attracts riders from communities in Denver's southernmost suburbs (such as Castle Rock, Castle Pines, and Parker) and Colorado Springs, who use the station as a gateway to the Denver metro area.

 The RidgeGate area was annexed into Lone Tree in 2000 and is planned to anchor a major office and residential development, comprising much of Lone Tree's planned city center.